scholarslab/scholarslab.github.io/collections/_posts/2008-09-16-normality-for-or-against.md

 title: 'Normality: For or Against?'
 category: blog
 tags:
-- Grad Student Research
+- grad student research
 - history
 - code
 - dataset
-- Social Sciences
+- social sciences
 ---

 I’m a historian who is currently designing and/or building four databases.
 As I work through the complexities of each project, I’m struck by two thoughts.